 - 1. Students will gain an understanding and appreciation of the history, values, and mission of the sorority and fraternity council community at The University of Texas at Austin. - 2.
 Students will engage and participate in community service and strengthen their awareness of civic responsibility. - 3.
-Students will increase their knowledge on how the roles of individuals, groups, and communities can affect change within organizations. - 4.
-Students will be able to identify important issues and challenges facing the sorority and fraternity community. - 5.
+Students will be able to identify important issues and challenges facing the sorority and fraternity community. - 4.
 Students will gain an understanding and appreciation of social identities and how they relate to the sorority and fraternity community.

-- 6. Students will assess their leadership abilities and develop an action plan to improve their leadership capacity. - 7.
-Students will learn how to apply their sorority and fraternity experience to their future career goals. - 8.
-Students will understand personal accountability as it relates to ethical decision-making and social responsibility. - 9.
+- 5. Students will assess their leadership abilities and develop an action plan to improve their leadership capacity. - 6.
+Students will understand personal accountability as it relates to ethical decision-making and social responsibility. - 7.
 Students will learn to collaborate with others through team building activities and group assignments.